-In the More Than a Lemonade Stand Youth Entrepreneur Camps kids come up with a business idea that they work on all week and can actually implement once they leave the summer camp.
-They learn business operations, teamwork and collaboration by playing the Biz Ops Game™, they run a real lemonade stand business to raise funds for the camp scholarship fund and they give business presentations.
-The summer camp is packed with experiential learning activities in a fun and safe environment.
+In the Eseedling Youth Entrepreneur Camps kids come up with a business idea that they work on all week and can actually implement once they leave the summer camp.
+They learn business operations, including teamwork and collaboration, by playing the Biz Ops Game.
+They run a real lemonade stand business to raise funds for the camp scholarship fund.
+They develop their business ideas and give business presentations.
+The entrepreneurship summer camp is packed with experiential learning activities in a fun and safe environment.

 It was so fun that I didn’t even feel like I was learning ~summer camp participant

-But don’t take just my word for it.
+But don’t take just my word for how valuable summer camp is.
 The American Camp Association has this to say about the benefits of summer camp: